 The Company's MBS and TBA securities are valued using Level 2 valuations, and such valuations currently are determined by the Company based on independent pricing sources and/or third party broker quotes, when available.
 Because the price estimates may vary, the Company must make certain judgments and assumptions about the appropriate price to use to calculate the fair values.
 The Company and the independent pricing sources use various valuation techniques to determine the price of the Company's securities.
 These techniques include observing the most recent market for like or identical assets (including security coupon, maturity, yield, and prepayment speeds), spread pricing techniques to determine market credit spreads (option adjusted spread, zero volatility spread, spread to the U.S. Treasury curve or spread to a benchmark such as a TBA security), and model driven approaches (the discounted cash flow method, Black Scholes and SABR models which rely upon observable market rates such as the term structure of interest rates and volatility).
 The appropriate spread pricing method used is based on market convention.
 The pricing source determines the spread of recently observed trade activity or observable markets for assets similar to those being priced.
-These characteristics include: type of asset, the expected life of the asset, the stability and predictability of the expected future cash flows of the asset, whether the coupon of the asset is fixed or adjustable, the guarantor of the security if applicable, the coupon, the maturity, the issuer, size of the underlying loans, year in which the underlying loans reside, credit score of the underlying borrowers and other variables if appropriate.
+The spread is then adjusted based on variances in certain characteristics between the market observation and the asset being priced.
+These characteristics include: type of asset, the expected life of the asset, the stability and predictability of the expected future cash flows of the asset, whether the coupon of the asset is fixed or adjustable, the guarantor of the security if applicable, the coupon, the maturity, the issuer, size of the underlying loans, year in which the underlying loans were originated, loan to value ratio, state in which the underlying loans reside, credit score of the underlying borrowers and other variables if appropriate.
 The fair value of the security is determined by using the adjusted spread.